lifewithalacrity/www.LifeWithAlacrity.com/_posts/2015-11-05-Collective Governance.md

 <img width="250" height="300" align="right" src="{{ site.url }}{{ site.baseurl }}/assets/images/Ostrom’s.png" alt="TA Revised “Ostrom’s Design Principles for Collective Governance of the Commons"/>

-**Life With Alacrity**

-A blog on social software, collaboration, trust, security, privacy, and internet tools by Christopher Allen.

 **A Revised “Ostrom’s Design Principles for Collective Governance of the Commons”**

-November 5 2015 - 800
-<br>Words by Christopher Allen

 The traditional economic definition of [_**“the commons”**_](https://en.wikipedia.org/wiki/Commons){:target="_blank"} are those resources that are held in common and not privately owned.
 This is closely related to economic concept of [public goods](https://en.wikipedia.org/wiki/Public_good){:target="_blank"}, which are goods that are both [non-excludable](https://en.wikipedia.org/wiki/Excludability){:target="_blank"} (in that individuals cannot be effectively excluded from use) and [non-rivalrous](https://en.wikipedia.org/wiki/Rivalry_(economics)){:target="_blank"} (where use by one individual does not reduce availability to others).